Danny Trejo (soccer)

 Daniel "Danny" Trejo (born 29 April 1998) is a Mexican professional footballer who plays as an attacking midfielder for USL Championship club Oakland Roots.

 Career

-College & Amateur
+College and amateur

 In 2017, Trejo attended California State University, Northridge to play college soccer.
 In three seasons with the Matadors, Trejo made 58 appearances, scoring 26 goals and tallying 15 assists.
 Trejo's achievements at CSUN during his time there include 2019 Big West Offensive Player of the Year, 2019 CSUN Big West Scholar-Athlete of the Year, 2019 Second Team All-Region, 2019 First Team All-Conference, 2019 Academic All-Conference, 2018 Second Team All-Region, 2018 First Team All-Conference, and 2017 Big West All-Freshman Team.
 The 2020 season in the Big West Conference was cancelled due to the COVID-19 pandemic.

 During the 2018 and 2019 seasons, Trejo also played in the USL League Two with Portland Timbers U23s and FC Golden State Force.